IzK-ArcOS/.github-private/profile/README.md

 ## ...Why?

 > Because.
 Just, because.

-is the only logical response to that question, whenever someone asks it.
+...is the only logical response to that question, whenever someone asks it.